teamfact/iot-sphero-racing/client/REAMDE.md

 #Pre-requisite

 The complete source code is written in Node.js.
+To install the required modules just run the following line:

 ```
 npm install
 ```

-# Controlling a Sphero
+We had some issues installing the xbox-controller module and its dependencies on other Node.js versions than 0.12.9.
+Please use this LTS version, if you experience the same problems.

+#/examples

-The `examples` dir currently contains
+The `examples` dir contains some test files, which you use to verify that everythings is working.

+## examples/sphero.js

+This is a script to test, if you can connect to a Sphero.
+To connect to a Sphero, you need an active Bluetooth connection.
-When running these examples, don't forget to pass the port as an ENV variable like this:
+On the commandline the port needs to be passed in as an ENV variable like this:

 ```
-PORT=/your/port node examples/xbox_controller_.js
+PORT=/your/port node examples/sphero.js
 ```

-More information on how to connect to a Sphero can be found in the [official Sphero SDK](https://github.com/orbotix/sphero.js).
+The port differs on Windows/OS X/Linux and for different Sphero versions.
+How you can find your port is being described in full detail in the [official Sphero SDK](https://github.com/orbotix/sphero.js).

+If you successfully conntected to a Sphero, it will randomly roll around.

+## examples/xbox_conroller.js